microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 <td>

 This is probably the biggest concern in this section.
-Because there will now be many, many more processes in the process tree, it is imperitive that whenever we're doing cross-process operations, we do them safely.
+Because there will now be many, many more processes in the process tree, it is imperative that whenever we're doing cross-process operations, we do them safely.

 Whenever we're working with an object that's hosted by another process, we'll